GDXbsv/immich-compress/README.md

 - **Parallel Processing**: Configurable parallel processing for better performance
 - **Time-based Filtering**: Option to compress only assets after a specific timestamp
 - **Batch Limiting**: Option to limit the number of assets to process for testing or batch operations
+- **UUID-based Selection**: Compress specific assets by their UUIDs for targeted operations
 - **Image Quality Control**: Configurable image quality (1-100) with smart default of 80
 - **Multiple Format Support**: Support for jpg, jpeg, jxl, webp, and heif image formats
 - **Immich Integration**: Seamless integration with existing Immich instances